 - 2. In connection with the application to have the new securities admitted to trading on the Euro MTF market of the Luxembourg Stock Exchange, we will, prior to admission to trading, deposit, through our agent, copies of the trust agreement, as amended, establishing the issuer with the Luxembourg Stock Exchange, where you may examine or obtain copies of such documents.
 In addition, documents relating to PEMEX will be deposited prior to listing at the Luxembourg Stock Exchange, where you may examine or obtain copies of such documents. - 3.
-We have obtained the authorization of the Ministry of Finance and Public Credit and all necessary consents, approvals and authorizations in Mexico in connection with the issue of, and performance of our rights and obligations under, the new securities, including the registration of the indenture, the guaranty agreement and the forms of securities attached to the indenture.
-The board of directors of Petróleos Mexicanos approved resolutions on December 18, 2009, December 14, 2010, January 16, 2013, and December 19, 2013 authorizing the issuance of the securities.
-On January 23, 2014, the issuer issued certificates of authorization authorizing the issuance of the new securities.
-On June 19, 1996 and June 25, 1996, the board of directors of each of Pemex-Refining, Pemex-Gas and Basic Petrochemicals and Pemex-Exploration and Production authorized the signing of the guaranty agreement. - 4.
-Except as disclosed in this document, there has been no material adverse change in the financial position of the issuer or the guarantors since the date of the latest financial statements incorporated by reference in this prospectus.
+We have obtained all necessary consents, approvals and authorizations in Mexico in connection with the issue of, and performance of our rights and obligations under, the new securities, including the registration of the indenture, the guaranty agreement and the forms of securities attached to the indenture.
+The board of directors of Petróleos Mexicanos approved resolutions on January 13, 2009, December 18, 2009, December 14, 2010, December 2, 2011, January 16, 2013, October 25, 2013, December 19, 2013, September 22, 2014, December 19, 2014 and

+August 18, 2015 authorizing the issuance of the securities.
+On February 4, 2016, September 21, 2016 and October 3, 2016 the issuer issued certificates of authorization authorizing the issuance of the new securities.

-- 5. Except as disclosed under "Item 8-Financial Information-Legal Proceedings" in the Form 20-F, Note 23 to the 2013 financial statements and Note 16 to the June 2014 interim financial statements included in the August 6-K, none of the issuer or any of the guarantors is involved in any litigation or arbitration proceedings relating to claims or amounts which are material in the context of the issue of the new securities.
+- 4. Except as disclosed in this document, there has been no material adverse change in the financial position of the issuer or the guarantors since the date of the latest financial statements incorporated by reference in this prospectus. - 5.
+Except as disclosed under "Item 8-Financial Information-Legal Proceedings" in the Form 20-F, Note 25 to the 2015 financial statements and Note 18 to the June 2016 interim financial statements included in the December 6-K, none of the issuer or any of the guarantors is involved in any litigation or arbitration proceedings relating to claims or amounts which are material in the context of the issue of the new securities.
 None of the issuer or any of the guarantors is aware of any such pending or threatened litigation or arbitration. - 6.
-You may obtain the following documents during usual business hours on any day (except Saturday and Sunday and legal holidays) at the specified offices of Deutsche Bank Trust Company Americas and the paying agent and transfer agent in Luxembourg for so long as any of the new securities are outstanding and admitted to trading on the Euro MTF market of the Luxembourg Stock Exchange: - copies of the latest annual report and consolidated accounts of PEMEX; and - copies of the indenture, the forms of the new securities and the guaranty agreement.
+You may obtain the following documents during usual business hours on any day (except Saturday and Sunday and legal holidays) at the specified offices of Deutsche Bank Trust Company Americas and the paying agent and transfer agent in Luxembourg for so long as any of the new securities are outstanding and admitted to trading on the Euro MTF market of the Luxembourg Stock Exchange: - · copies of the latest annual report and consolidated accounts of PEMEX; and - copies of the indenture, the forms of the new securities and the guaranty agreement.

-The guarantors do not publish their own financial statements and will not publish interim or annual financial statements.
+As of the date of this prospectus, the guarantors do not publish their own financial statements and will not publish interim or annual financial statements.
 The issuer publishes condensed consolidated interim financial statements in Spanish on a regular basis, and summaries of these condensed consolidated interim financial statements in English are available, free of charge, at the office of the paying and transfer agent in Luxembourg.